WHY VISIT THE UNITED KINGDOM

 However, the United Kingdom possesses magnificent, preserved natural areas and the opportunity to enjoy outdoor activities in places such as the Peak District, in the centre of England, with its scattered and charming villages that will provide excellent stopping places when hiking or horse riding along the ancient paths.
 The Pembrokeshire Coast National Park is another such place worth exploring with its cliffs inhabited by Puffins and delightful creeks to discover.

-Finally, enthusiasts of golf, which in England is considered more as a popular than an elitist sport, will find dozens of fantastic courses in Wales, all in gorgeous settings.
+Finally, enthusiasts of golf, which in England is considered more as popular than an elitist sport, will find dozens of fantastic courses in Wales, all in gorgeous settings.

 WHAT TO SEE IN THE UNITED KINGDOM